Jephthah-Akene/HermesPy/README.md

 HERMES is a Python project that implements the Queued State Machine Producer-Consumer (QSM-PC) architecture for simulating data acquisition, aggregation, processing, and logging.
 The project aims to simulate three parallel data acquisition processes (temperature, pressure, voltage) and includes an aggregator, a data processor for basic statistical analysis, and a data logging processor that saves the data to a CSV file.

+## Table of Contents

+- Project Objective
+- Fundamentals of the system
+- Prerequisites
+- Getting Started
+- How to Run the system
+- Project Structure
+- Conclusion

 ## Project Objective

 The objective of the HERMES project is to implement the QSM-PC architecture in Python to simulate data acquisition, aggregation, processing, and logging.
 Specifically, the project aims to accomplish the following: